paulremo/NRPMHandbook/02_NRPMHandbook/miscellaneous/handbook/reliability_prediction/data_sources_methods.md

 (misc_5_3_3_2)=
 ### Wear-out characterization

-Regarding wear-out, the miscellaneous items should be qualified versus specified lifetime and ground lifetime as per {cite:t}`mis-ECSS-E-ST-33-01C`, implementing a safety factor (number of elements, number of tests).
-The results of these tests are considered as evidence, with a certain {term}`level of confidence <Level of confidence>`, that no wear occurs before the end of the specified lifetime (or better that no performances degradation impacts the mission of the item).
+Regarding wear-out, the {term}`miscellaneous items <Miscellaneous item>` should be qualified versus specified lifetime and ground lifetime as per {cite:t}`mis-ECSS-E-ST-33-01C`, implementing a safety factor (number of elements, number of tests).
+The results of these tests are considered as evidence, with a certain {term}`level of confidence <Level of confidence>`, that no wear occurs before the end of the specified lifetime (or better that no performances {term}`degradation <Degradation>` impacts the mission of the item).

 (misc_5_3_4)=
 ## Engineering / physics of failure

-{term}`Physics of failure <Physics of failure>` can be used to identify the dominating {term}`failure mechanisms <Failure mechanism>` of the miscellaneous items.
+{term}`Physics of failure <Physics of failure>` can be used to identify the dominating {term}`failure mechanisms <Failure mechanism>` of the {term}`miscellaneous items <Miscellaneous item>`.
 This approach should be used when no data are available and pertinent enough to populate a reliability model with accuracy.
 It is the case for a new development with innovative technology for which no statistical data exist.

 Use of {term}`Design FMEA` / {term}`Process FMEA` could be helpful, and is recommended, to identify the causes (design, manufacturing) of the {term}`failure mechanisms <Failure mechanism>` and their criticality in terms of mission severity, failure occurrence likelihood and detectability on ground.
 A {term}`RPN` metric (Risk Priority Number) is derived (refer to standard {cite:t}`mis-PFMEA`) and risk mitigation actions set up in order to reduce the {term}`RPN` to an acceptable level, i.e. under a certain level of probability of occurrence.